Air Partner - 11 mar 2019

 It is the same with permits.
 An airline might not fly to a certain country often, probably less often than we do, so therefore we can arrange flight permits to certain places where the airline does not have the specific experience.

 Compared to how much we can save for our client, very little, and it will differ depending on the complexity of the flight.
-It is certainly a very negligible fee compared to the potential loss that can be avoided with our involvement.
+It is certainly a very negligible fee compared to the potential loss that can be avoided by our involvement.

 A lot of charter companies have entered the market, especially in the last five years, so it is very crowded – particularly as some airlines and forwarders also offer charter services.
 But I believe for such an international product, one needs a charter partner who has a global reach with their own office network, an infrastructure, experience and a long-standing reputation, not only with the clients but with the airlines and airports.

 There has also been a trend in brokers entering the airline market either as operators or general sales agents.
 We don’t think this is always in the best interest of customers.
-Partnerships like these means there is an incentive for brokers to promote aircraft types which may not be the most suitable for a particular mission.
-At Air Partner, we have no plans to manage aircraft directly, as we want to remain a neutral consultant to our clients.
+Partnerships like these mean there is an incentive for brokers to promote aircraft types which may not be the most suitable for a particular mission.
+At Air Partner we have no plans to manage aircraft directly, as we want to remain a neutral consultant to our clients.
 This also sets us apart.

 In addition, the current trend of brokers working directly with shippers is something that is certainly not beneficial to the forwarding industry as a whole.
 We have been since some time publicly declaring our alliance to the forwarding industry as charter consultants.
-This is why we have had such a long loyal relationship with forwarders from networks such as World Cargo Alliance (WCA).
+This is why we have had such a long loyal relationship with forwarders from networks such as World Cargo Alliance.
 Yet despite this I am always still surprised to see numerous forwarding companies still working together with certain brokers companies who make no secret of their direct to shipper relations.
 This is surely not in the long-term interests of the forwarding industry to support such behavior.

 We see many forwarders placing business with broker companies who also work directly with shippers.